Morality summed up in 2 commandments

 And to have been given the opportunity to find the nice guy instead.

-But, if while such a good online dating system had given her this chance to make a good action towards the nice guys and the positive evolution of human species, she did not want to take that care but prefered to reproduce the genes of violence, then she deserves her fate.
+But, if a good dating system existed and gave her this chance to make a good action towards the nice guys and the positive evolution of human species, but she did not want to take that care but prefered to reproduce the genes of violence, then she deserves her fate.

 You may ask: what if it's too hard to predict how a man may behave ?